joakimk/session_tracker/README.md

       SessionTracker.new("user", :redis => redis_server).track(session[:user_id])
     end

-Then to view the current state:
+Then to view the current active user count:

     SessionTracker.new("user", :redis => redis_server).active_users

+Or to get the raw list of all active users:

+    SessionTracker.new("user", :redis => redis_server).active_users_data

 You can pass either options, or a redis object as the second argument.
 If redis is accessible through $redis or REDIS, you don't have to give it as an option to `SessionTracker`.